rebelsky/sams-assorted-musings-reflections/chair-vs-advisor.md

 have both obligations.
 That's great to hear.
 But when you send out a semi-public message that implies that advising is just signing paperwork, you are still undermining what we do.

 ---

-I've been wrong about a lot of things lately.
-I look forward to hearing from my readers why the Chairs Retreat is more important than our responsibility to our Tutorial students.
-More generally, I look forward to hearing what issues I missed in this musing.

----